 Enabled Enable or disable this device.
 Name Specify a name for this device.
 Block Severity The selected level and all levels above it are blocked.
 For example, if you select Medium , then when any attack reaches medium, high, or critical levels, the attacker IP address is blocked.
 If you select Critical , then only the critical level is blocked.
 Appliance Option for Central Management manager device to integrate the incidents from the specified appliances only.
-Integrate Method The integration method of this device: • FGT-REST_API • FGT-WEBHOOK • PAN-XMLAPI • GEN-WEBHOOK (FortiNAC can be integrated via GEN-WEBHOOK) Different integration methods have different settings.
+Integrate Method The integration method of this device: • FGT-REST-API • FGT-WEBHOOK • PAN-XMLAPI • GEN-WEBHOOK • FNAC-WEBHOOK • WMI-Disable • FortEDR-Isolation • Cisco-ISE Different integration methods have different settings.
 IP or Device IP IP address of the integrated device.
 Port Port number of the integrated device API service.
-Default is 443.
+Default is 8443.
 Username and Password Username and password of the integrated device.
+Authorization Token The FNAC-WEBHOOK auhtorization token generated by FNAC.
 VDOM For FortiGate devices, the default access VDOM.
+Verify SSL Enable to verify SSL.
 Expiry Default blocking time in second.
 Default is 3600 seconds.